owncloud/music/README.md

 This app utilizes 2 backend players: Aurora.js and SoundManager2.

-Aurora.js uses Javascript and HTML5 Audio API to decode and play music, it doesn't use the browser's built-in codec.
-This app choose Aurora.js for FLAC and MP3 files.
+SoundManager2 utilizes the browser's built-in codec.
+Aurora.js uses Javascript and HTML5 Audio API to decode and play music, and it doesn't use the browser's built-in codec.

-SoundManager2 utilizes the browser's built-in codec, This app choose SoundManager2 for OGG files.
+This app choose SoundManager2 if the browser has a suitable codec available and Aurora.js otherwise.
+In practice, SoundManager is used for OGG files, Aurora.js for FLAC files, and playback backend for MP3 files varies by the browser.

 ## Usage hints